-For delivery grants we will monitor the progress of your scheme against the Approved Purposes of the grant.
+We will monitor the progress of your project against the Approved Purposes of the grant.
 It is important that you keep us informed of risks and issues arising so that we can respond and support you as appropriate.
-We may also decide to undertake a review of your scheme.
-This can happen at any stage depending on the nature and/or type of your scheme.
-To help us, you will need to provide all design drawings and documents that we ask for along with a progress report.
+We may also decide to undertake a review of your project.
+This can happen at any stage depending on the nature and/or type of your project.
+To help us, you will need to provide all documents that we ask for along with a progress report.

-A review may involve a meeting with HLF staff, monitors and mentors as needed.
-The review will consider:
+A review may involve a meeting with HLF staff, the review will consider:

-- cost and timetable; - the effect any changes may have on the approved purposes; and - whether the final scheme still represents value for money
+- cost and timetable; - the effect any changes may have on the approved purposes; and - whether the final project still represents value for money